 Three Colleagues to be Honored for Excellence by League for Innovation

-The Long Beach Community College District has announced the three Long Beach City College employees who have been nominated for the 2019 League Excellence Awards (previously known and celebrated as the John & Suanne Roueche Excellence Awards and the NISOD Award) by the League for Innovation in the Community College.
+The Long Beach Community College District has announced the three Long Beach City College employees who have been nominated for the 2019 League Excellence Awards (previously known and celebrated as the John & Suanne Roueche Excellence Awards) by the League for Innovation in the Community College.

 The 2019 recipients are Joshua Castellanos, Wendy Koenig, and Ariane Le.

 Castellanos is the Executive Director of the LBCC Public Affairs and Marketing Office, overseeing Marketing, Communications, Outreach, and Academic Partnerships.

 He joined LBCC in 2018.
 Since then, he has lead his Public Affairs and Marketing team in earning multiple awards from the California Community Colleges Public Relations Organization and garnered kudos for successful community events to inform the public of LBCC initiatives and programs.